-Hard water leaves residue and mineral build-up on the heating elements of your coffee machine.
-Calcium carbonate is a mineral that remains after the water has evaporated.
+Hard water leaves residue and mineral build-up on the heating elements in your coffee machine.
+Calcium carbonate is a mineral that remains after the water evaporates.
 Your Keurig Coffee Maker may become clogged with mineral scale over time.
-Mineral deposits make it more difficult for heating elements to heat the water to the appropriate temperature.
+Mineral deposits make it difficult for heating elements to heat the water to the appropriate temperature.
 Your coffee takes longer to drip and the taste of your beverage may be altered.

-Regular washing will not remove this hard water residue from your coffee maker.
+Regular washing can’t remove this hard water residue from your coffee maker.
 Your coffee machine needs to be descaled to perform well again.

 Keurig coffee makers are designed for easy cleanup.
 To clean the outside of your coffee machine, simply wash the surface with a soaked, nonabrasive cloth.
 Many Keurig models have a removable water reservoir that can easily be washed in the sink with warm water and dish soap.

 Cleaning your Coffee Maker with Vinegar

-It is recommended that you decalcify your Keurig coffee machine once every three months in normal water situations and once a month if you use hard water.
-To eliminate the guesswork, some Keurig machines come equipped with a warning light to let you know when it is time to descale.
+It is recommended that you decalcify your Keurig coffee machine once every three months in normal situations and once a month if you have hard water.
+To eliminate the guesswork, some Keurig machines come equipped with a warning light.
+When the light is on, it is time to descale.

 One of the most effective ways of removing calcium buildup is by using vinegar.
 White vinegar is a natural alternative to commercial cleaning products.
 The acid in the vinegar cuts grease and removes stains and hard water deposits.

-Unplug the machine and pour the water left in the tray into a sink.
-Gather needed tools and place next to your Keurig machine – pure white vinegar, paper towels or microfiber cloth, dish soap, and a cleaning toothbrush for scrubbing.
+- Unplug the machine and pour the water left in the tray into a sink.
+Gather needed tools and place them next to your Keurig machine – pure white vinegar, paper towels or microfiber cloth, dish soap, and a cleaning toothbrush for scrubbing.